EiTaNBaRiBoA/godot-auto-class-name/README.md

 # gdscript Automatically adds class_name to new script files

-This is a simple godot 4 plugin that automatically adds class_name using the script name to new script files Will not auto add class_name if in the addons folder
+This is a simple godot 4 plugin that automatically adds class_name using the script name to new script files.

+Will not auto add class_name if in the addons folder.

 ## What does it do?